F-Clement/product-marketers/README.md

 </tr>
 <tr>
 <td>Enter menu number 3 and hit enter</td>
-<td>Application prompts user to enter a product name, and then searches for that product for investment strategy worksheet, then displays the investment strategy before asking user to confirm delete.</td>
+<td>Application prompts user to enter a product name, and then searches for that product for investment strategy worksheet, then displays the investment strategy.</td>
 <td>Pass</td>
 </tr>
 <tr>
 <td>User selects menu number 3 and enters a product that does not exist in investment strategy worksheet</td>
-<td>Applications tell the user the product does not exist and proposes to create and investment strategy for the corresponding product</td>
+<td>Applications tell the user the product does not exist and so can not be deleted.</td>
 <td>Pass</td>
 </tr>
 <tr>